ShalamarII/Brains/Alrathion - The End's Fall/A World of Magic/Magic Families/Tanhala Family.md

 ### Limited Telepathy
 User's of the parasite have limited telepathy within 30 feet (10 Yards) of one another.

+### Cognitive Disruption
+They can subtly affect the mental processes of another creature.

+### Emotional Amplification
+The parasite can amplify or dampen the emotions of the host.

+### Psychic Link
+People with a parasite can link theirs to a lover's, allowing them to feel a significantly deeper bond.
+When this bond is created, a tattoo is created on the chest, over where the heart lays.

+When the Imperial Parasites have their link, a mark of a star map, which represents the amount of previous holders is on their hand.
 # Mineral's Effects

 ### Healing